bchenley/MachineLearningPortfolio/README.md

 ## 2. Time Series Analysis and Forecasting

 ### 2.1 Cardo: Closed-loop Model of the Baroreflex
+Beat-to-beat time series data of systemic arterial blood pressure and heart rate may be used to model the baroreflex in humans.
+Using publicly available electrocardiophy and continuous blood pressure recorders from 100 participants, this project develops a closed loop model of the dynamic relation between blood pressure and heart rate to obtain a quantitative measure of the sympathetic and parasympathic pathway of the baroreflex.

 ### 2.2 Diabetes: Blood Glucose Level Forecasting
 Predicting blood glucose levels is crucial for diabetic patients in planning their meal and insulin doses.
 The application of a CNN-LSTM model to this problem showcases the convergence of biomedical data with advanced machine learning techniques for practical healthcare implications.
 I use continuous blood glucose level, insulin doses, and dietary intake data to develop a CNN-LSTM model in PyTorch that forecasts 90 minutes of blood glucose levels, achieving an RMSE of 24.8 mg/dl.